 As with pretty much all the Giro Helmets, the Source is very very comfortable.
 The padding is soft to the touch, and quite thick.

 The anti-microbial padding prevents the build-up of odors, so you won’t be riding around with a smelly helmet!
 Additionally, the padding is removable and washable if need be!

 See our post on how to clean a helmet here.

-The Giro Source, while not anything fancy like the pricey new Giro Manifest, is an exceptional helmet for an all-mountain rider.
+The Giro Source is not anything super fancy like the pricey new Giro Manifest, but it is an exceptional helmet for an all-mountain rider.
 The extended rear coverage and MIPS liner give it good safety ratings while still being comfortable and well ventilated.

 I can highly recommend as a good buy for anyone wanting an updated helmet for an excellent price!